-The current state of practice includes the use of a variety of rock mass classification schemes, some of which have been specifically adapted for rock slope engineering (Haines and Terbrugge, 1991, Romana, 1995, Chen, 1995).
-Unfortunately, the use of these classification systems is highly questionable since most of them were developed for the confined conditions that apply in the rock masses surrounding underground excavations and they have been found to produce unreliable results in the low confining stress conditions in slopes.
-The use of classification systems in which the properties of the rock mass are characterised by a single number also tends to produce a false sense of security.
-At best it may be possible to define ranges of values of these rock mass quality indices and these ranges may be used to delineate zones that can be used to complement all of the other geological, hydrogeological and geotechnical information.
-Where classification systems are used, the need to understand their limiting assumptions and to calibrate them to the regional and local site conditions is emphasised.
+The current state of practice includes a variety of rock mass classification schemes, some of which have been specifically adapted for rock slope engineering (Haines and Terbrugge, 1991, Romana, 1995, Chen, 1995).
+Unfortunately, the use of these classification systems in rock slope studies is questionable since most of them were developed for the confined conditions that apply in the rock masses surrounding underground excavations.
+These classifications have been found to produce unreliable results in the low confining stress conditions in slopes.
+The use of classification systems, in which the properties of the rock mass are characterized by a single number, also tends to produce a false sense of security.
+At best, it may be possible to define ranges of values of these rock mass quality indices.
+These ranges may be used to delineate zones that can be used to complement all the other geological, hydrogeological and geotechnical information.
+Where classification systems are used, the need to understand their limiting assumptions, and calibrate them to the regional and local site conditions, is emphasized.